data-forge-notebook/data-forge-notebook/README.md

 The is the mono repo for Data-Forge Notebook.

-**DFN V2 official build is coming soon**.
-Can't wait for the official v2 build?
-[Jump into the releases page and download the latest v2 release candidate](https://github.com/data-forge-notebook/data-forge-notebook/releases)
+**DFN v2 has been released**.
+[Jump into the releases page and download the build for your platform](https://github.com/data-forge-notebook/data-forge-notebook/releases)

 [Data-Forge Notebook v1 available here](https://www.data-forge-notebook.com/)